rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2020/march.md

 * Improved the device onboarding process; made it more resilient.
 * Restricted the ability of a user to remotely access (or SSH) into erroneous executables of deployments.

-#### Notable Bugs
+#### Notable Fixes

-* Fixed the error message seen for redundant device names when trying to update the names of devices.
+* Fixed the error message seen for duplicate device names when trying to update the names of devices.
-* Fixed an internal bug for lingering internal rapyuta.io service.
+* Fixed a bug for a lingering internal rapyuta.io service that occurs in specific cases on devices.
 * Fixed the issue of inconsistent error messages across validation tests for user input while creating packages in rapyuta.io

 #### Documentation